CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

 ### Results structure (model output)

-After the defining the simulation and when making a request to the API, the response is structured as a JSON object that consists of a `status` field indicating success or failure, along with a `message` providing additional details.
-If successful, the `report_data` object contains the computed exposure results per group and model configuration.
+After defining the simulation and when making a request to the API, the response (in `src/caimira/api/routes/report_routes.py`) is structured as a JSON object that consists of a `status` field indicating success or failure, along with a `message` providing additional details.
+If successful, the `report_data` object (from `src/caimira/calculator/report/virus_report_data.py`) contains the computed exposure results per group and model configuration.

 ???+ example